5G brings with it many impacts, including one that seems to have escaped widespread attention: network function virtualization (NFV).

 The advent of NFV threatens to break the power of incumbent vendors — such as Nokia and Ericsson — that currently dominate the wireless marketplace and, because of its outsize role, the industry’s cost structure.
 That cost structure will be shattered — and costs will plummet — as functions such as encryption, security and bandwidth allocation, which currently require expensive, proprietary boxes, are shifted to software running on generic hardware.

 We have seen this movie before — 10 to 15 years ago, when server virtualization transformed the IT industry and provided a central element of cloud computing.
 Before the advent of server virtualization, enterprise IT consisted of large, proprietary hardware installations that the enterprise had to fully own and maintain — usually at significant cost.
 The companies that provided the infrastructure were able to control their own destinies and those of other players as well.
-Hardware vendors like IBM, HP and EMC held dominant positions.
+Hardware vendors like IBM, HP and EMC held leading positions.

 Cloud computing, made possible in large measure by server virtualization, transformed this landscape — to the extent that IT today does not look anything like it did before the early 2000s.
 With its transfer of computing power from on-site to off-site infrastructure, which was accessed via networks, cloud computing changed the fundamental cost structure of IT and lowered barriers to entry, making it possible for large and small companies alike to rent IT infrastructure rather than buy or build it.
 Computing power shifted to data centers run by the likes of Amazon, Microsoft and Google.
 In 2018, Amazon Web Services alone generated $25.7 billion — divisional results that amount to roughly one-third of the revenue earned that year by IBM.